-In addition to section 4.2 above, the following statement is provided and highlighted to parents, so they are aware of the school's responsibilities:
+The following statement is highlighted to parents on the school websites so that they are aware of the school's responsibilities:

-"The school ensures children learn in a safe, caring and enriching environment.
+"The Mead Educational Trust ensures children learn in a safe, caring and enriching environment.
 Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including by being exploited.

-The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
+Our school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
 Schools are not able to investigate concerns but have a legal duty to refer them.
-In most instances, the school will be able to inform the parents/carer of its need to make a referral.
-However, sometimes the school is advised by Children's Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
+In most instances, the school will be able to inform the parents/carers of its need to make a referral.
+However, sometimes the school is advised by Children's Social Care or police that the parents/carers cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
-The school follows legislation that aims to act in the interests of the child"
+The school follows legislation that aims to act in the best interests of the child"

-5. Extended school and before and after school activities
+5. Extended school activities

-- 5.1.
-Where a school within the Trust has services or activities directly under the supervision or management of school staff, the school's arrangements for child protection will apply. - 5.2.
-Where services or activities are provided separately by another body, the Academy Council of that school should seek assurance in writing, and then ensure that the body concerned has appropriate policies and procedures in place to safeguard and protect children and there are arrangements to liaise with the school on these matters where appropriate. - 5.3.
-Failure to comply with the school's safeguarding policy would result in termination of agreement.
+Where a school within the Trust has services or activities directly under the supervision or management of school staff, the school's arrangements for child protection will apply.
+Where services or activities are provided separately by another body, leaders will seek assurance in writing that the body concerned has appropriate policies and procedures in place to safeguard and protect children and there are arrangements to liaise with the school on these matters where appropriate.